 The 10 Business Books That Changed My Thinking

-Some of the books I’ve read have changed my thinking and some have given me specific knowledge on how to do something which I didn’t know how to do before.
-So each book I read allows me to grow in different ways.
+Some of the business books I’ve read have changed my thinking and some have given me specific knowledge on how to do something which I didn’t know how to do before.
+So each business book I read allows me to grow in different ways.

 1. The 4-Hour Workweek, Expanded and Updated Edition by Tim Ferriss has got to be the ‘bible’ for those looking to become location independent or fund a lifestyle.
 Don’t read too much into the title though, it’s not about working 4 hours, it’s about creating a business which works without you.
 This is the book that showed me how to eliminate repetitive tasks by introducing me to the concepts of automation, outsourcing, creating a ‘muse’ product and living a low information diet.
 Well worth checking out.